immunefi-team/Bounty_Boosts/Puffer Finance/28702 - [SC - Insight] Malicious users can frontrun permits to DoS swaps.md

 # Malicious users can frontrun permits to DoS swaps

-Submitted on Sat Feb 24 2024 06:22:34 GMT-0400 (Atlantic Standard Time) by @jaraxxus for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 24th 2024 at 12:22:34 UTC by @jaraxxus for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28702